Deceased Estates Guide

 Identification of Authorised Representative(s)

-All authorised representative(s) are subject to CDFs identification processes; our team will guide you through this process once we receive the completed Death Notification form and documentation.
+All authorised representative(s) are subject to CDFs identification processes; our team will contact each authorised representative and provide instructions for the identification process once we receive the completed Death Notification form and/or an Authorised Representative Authority Form and supporting documentation.

 Electronic Verification of Identity - Authorised Representative(s)

-CDF requires all individuals acting as authorised representatives to be identified before any account and service information can be divulged and any requests processed.
+CDF requires all individuals acting as authorised representatives to be identified before any account and service information can be divulged and any request processed.

-Each authorised representative will receive a secure link to complete an Electronic Verification of Identity online.
+After CDF receives a request to add an authorised representative, CDF will contact each authorised representative and provide a secure link to complete an Electronic Verification of Identity online.

 For solicitors acting on behalf of an executor or administrator, CDF requires a letter of representation signed by the executor(s) or administrator(s).